 PNC Park (2001) – Opening to wide acclaim, the Populous-designed PNC Park is one of the most scenic in all of baseball.
 The upper deck area affords a panoramic view of downtown Pittsburgh, as well as the Roberto Clemente Bridge beyond left-center field.
 PNC Park was also the first to feature an out-of-town scoreboard providing full information, including score, inning, number of outs and baserunners.
 A product of its time, PNC Park was built in less than 24 months, the fastest ballpark construction in history, aided in the process by the use of computer technology.

-Miller Park (2001) – As more retractable-roof ballparks began to appear on the Major League scene, Miller Park became the first to feature a fan-shaped style, with its panels closing from the foul lines toward center.
+American Family Field (2001) – As more retractable-roof ballparks began to appear on the Major League scene, Miller Park became the first to feature a fan-shaped style, with its panels closing from the foul lines toward center.
 The new design allowed the roof to be closed in as little as 10 minutes, the fastest time of any of the retractable-roof ballpark in use at the time.
-The construction of Miller Park is sadly best remembered for a crane accident that killed three workers in 1999, causing a one-year delay in the project.
+The construction of the former Miller Park is sadly best remembered for a crane accident that killed three workers in 1999, causing a one-year delay in the project.

 Great American Ball Park (2003) – Populous continued its remaking of the Major League ballpark experience by designing the replacement for Riverfront Stadium in Cincinnati.
 This ballpark is probably best known for its more unique features, like a gap between the stands on the third-base side that allows sightlines into the park from the downtown area, and vice-versa, a view of the city from inside the park.
 There are also a pair of large smokestacks in center field that pay homage to the steamboats of the Ohio River in the 19th century.